eddiefigueroa18/operation-java-quiz/README.md

 A quiz designed to test your knowledge on javascript

 ## Description
 This webpage is meant as an interactive challenge.
-If you are struggeling with understanding certain JavaScript elements, this quiz will help test your knowledge.
+If you are struggeling with understanding certain JavaScript elements, this quiz will help.
 The motivation for this webpage was to test a users knowledge, while making the quiz fun and challenging.
-The challenge come with the timer counting down to zero.
-On top of the timer, every incorect answer that the users selects, 30 seconds will be subtracted from the total time left.
+The challenge comes with the timer counting down to zero.
+Every incorect answer that the users selects, 30 seconds will be subtracted from the total time left.
 This creates a sense of urgency and a challenge to finish the test better than other users.

 ## Installation
 * Open the index.html file in a new window to see web application.